Gavin-Persad/predictions/plan.md

 - add season name as title to view seasons page✅
 - add title (season name) to viewseasons options view✅ -
+- score modal - colour code key needs to have points added and weekly bonus needs to be added somewhere
+- manager of the week modal need user highlighting
+-
+- Forgot password
+-
 - about me
 - small page, add to side menu, that has information about me and the project, git hub links etc. Also add this to side bar menu.
 -
 - egg on your face, make a way of alerting those who scored less than a player who did not enter scores.
 -
-- dashbaord - links need to be routed to page with props, enter scores, league, george cup, lavery cup
+- dashboard - links need to be routed to page with props, enter scores, league, george cup, lavery cup
 - dashboard - george cup tile - should show when user was knocked out -
 - history page, seasons winners cup winners etc. needs supabase table updated by other areas(individual comps)
 - keep record of highest indivual score for a week and a game.
 Keep these displayed on dashboard.
 Winnner takes a prize.
+-
+- manager of the week history - somewhere that lists the manager of the weeks -
+- season progression chart, bar chart showing points earned over game weeks -
+- alerts for predictions open and close, can we email players to let them know?

 23. Bugs